chandrahaswtw/react-testing-library/README.md

 const nameInput = screen.getByText("email");
 ```

+**Note**: ByText looks for the entire text say we are looking for `30` but we have a `<div>30 items</div>` it fails as it looks for the entire text within a tag.
+In that case We can use regular expressions instead as `/30/` and this just looks for a matching text.

 ### ByDisplayValue

 It is used to get the input textboxes based on value inside it.